NSkelsey/aaalm/README.md

 The `devices.log` file will contain the inferred network structure, while `subnet.log` will contain the identifed local networks.

+### Generating the graphics

-You can just visit my site to try it out.
+Visit [my site](https://nskelsey.com/aaalm) to try it out.

-If you want to play with itself try python3 you can launch a server on port 8000 with the following command.
+The DIY version requires that you can run a webserver locally.
+With python3 it's easy:

 ```
-> # The directory root must be ./viz
 > python -m http.server -b localhost
 ```

 Now navigate to [the index](https://localhost:8000/) with your browser and follow the instructions to generate a map.

-#### Visualizing routing paths TODO

-If your packet capture file contains traffic from programs like traceroute, it's possible to visualize these paths.

-Add `@load ./scripts/identify_paths.zeek` to `main.zeek` to generate `net_paths.log`.

 ## Notes